renanwp2/QtScrcpy-binary/README.md

 # QtScrcpy-binary
-The binary for QtScrcpy compiled on Debian Buster, which might work on all debian based distros.
+The binary for QtScrcpy v 1.7 (https://github.com/barry-ran/QtScrcpy) compiled on Debian Buster, which might work on all Debian-based distros.

 To make it work, just git clone this repository: